 - 1.15 Prosecution of Work Section 10.13 of the Community Declaration requires that, after approval, a proposed Improvement to Property should be accomplished as promptly and diligently as possible in accordance with the approval plans and description.
 Under this provision, the work must be completed, in any event, within one (1) year, or re-submittal shall be required.
-Section 10.15 of the Community Declaration gives the ARC the right to inspect the work and under Section 10.17, the ARC must act within 30 days after receipt of a Notice of Completion or the Improvement to Property is deemed to be compliant.
-A Work Completion Notice link will be included with your approval for you to fill out and return upon completion of the improvement. - 1.16 Right of Appeal If the ARC denies or imposes conditions on a proposed improvement, a homeowner may, under Section 10.11 of the Community Declaration, appeal to a Tribunal by giving written notice of such appeal within twenty (20) days after such denial. - 1.17 Questions If you have any questions about the Architectural procedures, feel free to call and talk to the Community Improvement Services department staff at 303.471.8821 or email to covenant@hrcaonline.org or improvements@hrcaonline.org - 2.1 General Following is a listing, in alphabetical order, of restrictions as well as a wide variety of specific types of improvements which homeowners typically consider installing, with pertinent information as to each.
-UNLESS OTHERWISE SPECIFICALLY STATED (SEE PROCEDURES FOR COMMITTEE APPROVAL, ARTICLE III), DRAWINGS OR PLANS FOR A PROPOSED IMPROVEMENT MUST BE SUBMITTED TO THE ARC AND A WRITTEN APPROVAL VIA EMAIL OR HARD COPY FROM THE ARC MUST BE OBTAINED BEFORE THE IMPROVEMENT IS MADE.
-In some cases, where it is specifically noted, a homeowner may proceed with the improvement without advance approval by the ARC if the homeowner follows the stated guidelines.
+Section 10.15 of the Community Declaration gives the Committee the right to inspect the work and under Section 10.17, the Committee must act within 30 days after receipt of a Notice of Completion or the Improvement to Property is deemed to be compliant.
+A Work Completion Notice link will be included with your approval for you to fill out and return upon completion of the improvement. - 1.16 Right of Appeal If the Architectural Committee denies or imposes conditions on a proposed improvement, a homeowner may, under Section 10.11 of the Community Declaration, appeal to a Tribunal by giving written notice of such appeal within twenty (20) days after such denial. - 1.17 Questions If you have any questions about the Committee's procedures, feel free to call and talk to the Community Improvement Services department staff at 303.471.8821 or email to covenant@hrcaonline.org or improvements@hrcaonline.org. - 2.1 General Following is a listing, in alphabetical order, of restrictions as well as a wide variety of specific types of improvements which homeowners typically consider installing, with pertinent information as to each.
+UNLESS OTHERWISE SPECIFICALLY STATED (SEE PROCEDURES FOR COMMITTEE APPROVAL, ARTICLE III), DRAWINGS OR PLANS FOR A PROPOSED IMPROVEMENT MUST BE SUBMITTED TO THE ARCHITECTURAL COMMITTEE AND A WRITTEN APPROVAL VIA EMAIL OR HARD COPY FROM THE ARCHITECTURAL COMMITTEE MUST BE OBTAINED BEFORE THE IMPROVEMENT IS MADE.
+In some cases, where it is specifically so noted, a homeowner may proceed with the improvement without advance approval by the Architectural Committee if the homeowner follows the stated guidelines.
 In some cases, where specifically stated, a type of improvement is prohibited.
-ANY OTHER IMPROVEMENT NOT SPECIFICALLY LISTED HEREIN REQUIRES ARC REVIEW AND WRITTEN APPROVAL. - 2.2 Accessory Buildings/Accessory Use See definition in Section IV.
+ANY OTHER IMPROVEMENT NOT SPECIFICALLY LISTED HEREIN REQUIRES COMMITTEE REVIEW AND WRITTEN APPROVAL. - 2.2 Accessory Buildings/Accessory Use See definition in Section IV.
 Approval is required.
-Submitted plans must include a to-scale site plan with dimensions to property lines, building dimensions and roof pitch.
-Considerations shall include, but not be limited to, the following criteria: - A. Only one (1) accessory building/storage shed shall be permitted per property.
-Smaller lots may not have a suitable location for a storage shed.
+Submitted plans must include the dimensions and roof pitch.
+Considerations will include, but may not be limited to, the following criteria: - A. Materials, including roofing, shall match existing house unless otherwise approved by Committee.
 No resin, metal or plastic composite sheds are permitted.
 Approval not required for <24sq.ft and below a privacy fence.
-See Section 2.20 Composite Storage Units - B. Maximum size is 8' by 10' by 8 1⁄2' in height, including skids, foundation, or concrete slab unless approved for a variance by the ARC - C. Architectural style and materials, including roofing, and paint colors for siding/trim shall match the existing house. - D. Shall be screened by a fence or vegetation.
-Vegetation must be evenly distributed on all exposed sides and shall not allow more than 50% of the building to be viewed from ground level - E. Shall be in the most unobtrusive location possible to adjacent properties with a minimum of two (2) feet off any property line or fence - F. Any utilities to accessory building shall be underground - G. Proximity to neighbor's windows and primary outdoor living areas
+See Section 2.20 Composite Storage Units. - B. Smaller lots may not have a suitable location for a storage shed.
+In any case, no more than one (1) accessory building/storage shed shall be permitted per property. - C. Paint colors for siding/trim and architecture style shall match the existing house. - D. Maximum size is 8' by 10' by 8 1⁄2' in height, including skids, foundation, or concrete slab. - E. Shall be screened by a fence or vegetation.
+Vegetation must be evenly distributed on all exposed sides and shall not allow more than 50% of building to be viewed from ground level. - F. Shall be in the most unobtrusive location possible to adjacent properties with a minimum of two (2) feet off any property line or fence. - G. Any utilities to accessory building shall be underground. - H. Shall not unreasonably obstruct views of properties on open spaces (See View and Solar Obstructions Section 2.87).